longndt/vue-course/lesson1-fundamentals-setup/theory/theory1.md

 By the end of this theory session, you will be able to:

 - Understand Vue 3's role in modern full-stack development
-- Set up a professional TypeScript-based Vue 3 development environment
+- Set up a professional JavaScript-based Vue 3 development environment
-- Create well-structured, type-safe Vue 3 components with Composition API
+- Create well-structured Vue 3 components with Composition API
 - Apply Vue 3 concepts to build modern web applications
-- Integrate modern JavaScript features with Vue 3 and TypeScript
+- Integrate modern JavaScript features with Vue 3

 ---